 First, unlike conventional leaf wetness sensors, its resistance grid doesn’t use salt-laced latex paint which absorbs water.
 This gives it extra sensitivity to avoid false positives.
 So there’s no having to cull data to figure out if the sensor was really wet or not.

 Second, PHYTOS 31 uses capacitance technology, so it can sense sub-milligram levels of water condensing on the surface, including frost and ice formation.
-That way you have a threshold that not only indicates when the sensor is wet, but also senses how much water there is.
+That way you can establish a threshold that not only indicates when the sensor is wet, but also senses how much water there is.
 This kind of moisture clarity reduces guesswork and worry about accurately predicting disease conditions.

 Simple as nature